 A channel number used by a local broadcaster to help you identify their digital channel.
 Usually this is associated with their traditional analog channel number.
+For example, a broadcaster may associate digital channel 2-1 with analog channel 2.

 Physical Digital Channel Number